 O valiant hearts, who to your glory came.
 (Sir) John Stanhope Arkwright* (1872-1954).

 Published in leaflet form in 1917, and sung at a service in Westminster Abbey on 5 August 1917 to mark the third anniversary of the outbreak of the First World War.
-It was written to be sung to the tune by Charles Harris (1865-1936), rector of Colwall, Herefordshire (see below) and had been first sung at an unveiling of a plaque at Colwall to Harris’s son, killed in Mesopotamia, in April 1917.
-It was printed in newspapers at the time (five verses appeared in The Times, 3 August 1917).
+It was written to be sung to the tune by Charles Harris (1865-1936), rector of Colwall, Herefordshire (see below).
+It had been first sung at an unveiling of a plaque at Colwall to Harris’s son in April 1917.
+He had been killed in Mesopotamia.
+It was printed in newspapers at the time (five stanzas appeared in The Times, 3 August 1917).

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.